Fistulas

 • Symptoms of a fistula

-The symptoms you experience depend on where your fistula is.
+The symptoms you have will depend on where your fistula is.

-• Anal fistula.
-The first sign can be a tender swelling or lump in the area round the anus.
+Anal fistula.
+The first sign can be a tender lump in the area around the bottom (anus).
 This is often followed by pain and irritation which gets worse when you sit down, move around, poo or cough.
-Pus, poo, or blood can drain from the fistula opening.
+Pus, poo, or blood can drain from the fistula opening

-• Bladder fistula.
+Bladder fistula.
 Symptoms include passing air, pus, or poo when you pee.
-Some people find pee may leak from the anus.
-You may also have an urge to pee very often and experience urinary tract infections (UTIs).
+Some people find pee may leak from the bottom.
+You may also have an urge to pee very often and get urinary tract infections (UTIs).
+You may need to take antibiotics to treat a UTI.

-• Vaginal fistula.
-Symptoms include pain ranging from mild to severe, depending on how big the fistula is and where it is located.
-It may make having sex extremely painful, or even impossible at times.
-Some women find they pass wind, poo or pus through the vagina.
+Vaginal fistula.
+Symptoms include pain which may be mild to severe, depending on how big the fistula is and where it is.
+It may make having vaginal sex painful, or even impossible at times.
+Some people with vaginas find they fart, pass poo, or pass pus through the vaginal opening.

-• Bowel to skin fistula.
-Symptoms include leakage of bowel contents through the skin.
-This can lead to dehydration, diarrhoea, malnutrition and upset the body’s chemical balance.
+Bowel to skin fistula.
+Symptoms include leakage of gut contents through the skin.
+This can lead to diarrhoea (loose or liquid poo) and dehydration (when your body loses more fluids than you take in).
+It may also cause malnutrition (a serious condition that happens when your diet doesn’t contain the right amount of nutrients) and upset the body’s chemical balance.

-• Bowel to bowel fistula.
-Symptoms depend on how much of the bowel is affected and location of the two ends of the fistula.
-Where only a short section of bowel is bypassed by the fistula, people may not have any symptoms.
-When a large part is involved, people can experience diarrhoea, problems absorbing nutrients and dehydration.
-The symptoms depend on where the fistula is located.
+Bowel to bowel fistula.
+Symptoms depend on how much of the bowel is affected and the location of the two ends of the fistula.
+Where only a short section of gut is skipped by the fistula, people may not have any symptoms.
+When a large part is involved, people can experience diarrhoea, dehydration and malnutrition.

 • Where the fistula opens